JessNwin/rate-my-student/README.md

 * reviews displayed should only show the comment and review left.
 Users who left the review should remain anonymous. *

 ### US#3
 *As an authorized user, I can leave a review when I access another user's review page.
 When the user clicks the "Review" button, the user will be directed to create a review.
 If the subject being reviewed is a professor, the user will be directed to ratemyprofessor.com.
-If the review is for a student, the user will be redirected to a form to rate students based on mastery of subject matter, work ethic, collaboration and teamwork, and leave a comment.
+If the review is for a student, the user will be redirected to a form to rate students based on mastery of subject matter, communication, participation, and leave a comment.
 The user will click the "submit button" when the review is complete.
 The student being reviewed will update to include the new review made and will display on their profile.
 Upon submission, individual criteria and overall average will be recalculated and updated.*

 Additional Information:
 * Students will have a review form. *